Tmreign/Ceaser/README.md

 ## Description.

-This app allows you to input words
+This app allows you to input words and the choose whether to encrypt or decrypt the given word.